Everything you need to know about copper-infused face masks, all in one comprehensive article. Let's dive in!

 Other studies also suggest that when in contact with copper surfaces, bacterial DNA is rapidly destroyed.
 Further details on this can be found in a study conducted in 2010 by Warnes to determine how effective copper alloys are on degrading the different types of bacterial DNA in enterococci.
 They note how a type of bacteria called enterococci is especially tough to neutralize because of its ability to easily develop and transfer resistances.
 As such, the bacteria is able to live for weeks (even months!) on several common surfaces, such as stainless steel.
 But, because copper is so effective at targeting the bacterial DNA and disintegrating them quickly, enterococci has a lower chance of adapting quickly enough to develop an effective resistance against the metal.

 If you choose to dive deeper into the body of research behind copper’s anti-microbial activity, you’ll find a wealth of additional information.
-We’ve compiled and summarized more of the studies on copper’s antimicrobial properties in one of our articles which discusses the effect of copper on the coronavirus.
 While further research is still needed to determine what happens exactly on a cellular level, researchers can all safely agree that copper is a highly effective tool against microbes like bacteria and viruses, thanks to the oligodynamic effect.

 More Copper, More Strength